m3y54m/stm32-overclocking-challenge/README.md

 This repository contains my solutions to [a challenge on Sisoog website](https://sisoog.com/2023/09/28/%d9%85%d8%b3%d8%a7%d8%a8%d9%82%d9%87-%d9%87%d9%81%d8%aa%d9%85-%d8%b3%db%8c%d8%b3%d9%88%da%af/).

+> [!CAUTION]
-**⚠️ Disclaimer:** Overclocking may cause the microcontroller to overheat and result in damage.
-Therefore, please exercise caution and use the material in this repository **AT YOUR OWN RISK! ⚠️**
+> Overclocking may cause the microcontroller to overheat and result in damage.
+Therefore, please exercise caution and only attempt this if you know exactly what you are doing.
+Use the instructions in this repository ***at your own risk***.

 ## Challenge Statement